Rubemat20/tutorPages/README.md

 ## What's next for TutorPages
 Though in the 36hr format of Treehacks we of course can't perfectly implement every niche detail of a product like TutorPages, in the future we'll be continuing to work on it.
 As we've planned it out there's an ever-growing depth - for example, one key element we'd like to add is log-in and private access for different members of the organization, tutors, parents, students, admin, etc.

+## The Matching Algorithm
+Taking lists of lists of tutor and tutee information read in by text from our student enrollment/tutor application forms, we make Tutor and Tutee python objects.
+For a total offering of n subjects and k times, we provide helper functions to 1) take the distance formula on two n-dimensional vectors/points and 2) find overlaps out of lists of <= k times of availability.
+Using these helpers, we match every tutee to one tutor, with only tutors having the possibility of remaining unmatched.
+We do this as follows: after making sure the potential-match tutor and tutee are available at the same time, we optimize for similarity of subject preference vectors: tutors that are most comfortable tutoring a given subject are paired with students most in need of help with that subject.
+Finally, we produce Session objects from our matching dictionary, and store them.
+We should be left with a grouping of Session objects which can be queried for information about the tutor and tutee, the time, subjects being tutored, and so on.

 Getting Started with TutorPages
 =========================